iTwin/itwinjs-core/docs/presentation/Content/RelatedPropertiesSpecification.md

 The attribute tells whether the target class specified through [`propertiesSource` attribute](#attribute-propertiessource) should be handled polymorphically.
 This means properties of the concrete class are loaded in addition to properties of the target class itself.

+**Note:** There's a difference between loading properties and instances polymorphically.
+This attribute only controls polymorphism of properties, while instances are always looked up in a polymorphic fashion.

 |                   |           |
 | ----------------- | --------- |